How and Where to Find Gold

 Gold’s story begins not on Earth, but in the violent hearts of dying stars.
 Unlike lighter elements forged in stellar cores, gold requires cataclysmic energy to form:

-- Supernova Nucleosynthesis: When massive stars explode as supernovae, extreme conditions fuse lighter elements into heavy metals like gold.
+Supernova Nucleosynthesis: When massive stars explode as supernovae, extreme conditions fuse lighter elements into heavy metals like gold.
 Neutron star collisions, observed in 2017, also eject gold-rich debris into space.

-- Earth’s Accretion: Gold arrived on Earth via asteroid bombardment during the planet’s early formation.
+Earth’s Accretion: Gold arrived on Earth via asteroid bombardment during the planet’s early formation.
 While most gold sank into the core during Earth’s molten phase, trace amounts remained in the mantle and crust—averaging a mere 3 parts per billion.

-On Earth, gold concentrates through geological drama:
+On Earth, gold concentrates through geological processes:

 II.
-Lode vs. Placer Deposits: Where Gold Hides:
+Lode vs. Placer Deposits: Where Gold Hides

-A. Lode Gold:
+A. Lode Gold: The Primary Source

-- Formation:
+Formation:

 - Veins: Gold precipitates in fractures with quartz or sulfides (pyrite, arsenopyrite).